Calculating how much food trucks actually make can be challenging but here are a few things that influence it

-Some food trucks and street food vendors work a few days a week, either to top up their earnings from a second job or do it as a full-time job where it is their main source of income.
+Some food trucks and street food vendors work a few days a week, either to top up their earnings from a second job or do it as a full-time job which is their main source of income.
 The number of hours and days you trade will, therefore, determine how much a food truck makes.

 Note – it is possible to work part-time in this type of business and earn the same income as a lot of full-time jobs.

-Some food truck owners are the sole proprietors of their business and own it as part of a family business or with their partners.
+Some food truck owners are the sole proprietors of their businesses and own them as part of a family business or with their partners.
 This is obviously going to impact how much money is earned

 In my experience, trying to split an income between more than one or two people can be difficult at the beginning of a street food business.

 Tips for making money with a food truck

 Whilst this is a thriving industry and is, in fact, growing year on year in the UK & US not everyone makes a success of it.
-Yes, a passion for food is very important, but unfortunately, this on its own is not enough and there a number of things you need to do in order to maximise your chances of making a living.
+Yes, a passion for food is very important, but unfortunately, this on its own is not enough and there are a number of things you need to do in order to maximise your chances of making a living.

 Treat it like a business

 I Can’t emphasise this first point enough.
 If you intend to make money from street food you need to treat it like a business.
 Copy what the successful people in the industry do and come across as professional (even if you feel like you are faking it).
-That means a logo, preferable uniforms, and a well-presented food truck, stall or cart and increasingly more important, a website.
+That means a logo, preferable uniforms, a well-presented food truck, stall or cart and increasingly more important, a website.